-And, at 16:30, from the Monastery de la Concepción comes another spectacular procession: the Virgen de la Concepción with Nuestro Padre Jesús del Amor y la Entrega.
+And, at 16:45, from the Monastery de la Concepción comes another spectacular procession: the Virgen de la Concepción with Nuestro Padre Jesús del Amor y la Entrega.

 It is a unique experience to feel the atmosphere of this old neighborhood, and it is also very special to see all these processions coming back to their churches in the early hours of the morning.

-The procession of María Santísima de la Estrella and Nuestro Padre Jesús de la Pasión, climbing the very steep Cuesta de la Alhacaba at around 00:30 to return to the church of San Cristóbal at the very top of the Albaycín, is truly overwhelming.
+The procession of María Santísima de la Estrella and Nuestro Padre Jesús de la Pasión will be climbing the very steep Cuesta de la Alhacaba at around 00:30 to return to the church of San Cristóbal at the very top of the Albaycín.

-There are no processional marches, only the sound of footsteps of the costaleros; no festive atmosphere, only one of penitance and silence.
-All lights are extinguished on its way.
+There will be no processional marches, only the sound of footsteps of the costaleros.

 There will be no festive atmosphere, only one of penitance and silence.
 When they pass street lights go out.